Abhijit-Barik01/Abhijit-Barik01/README.md

 ### Hola 👋, I'm Abhijit  .

-Hi, I'm Abhijit Barik, a Constant Learner and a Data Scientist from India, Currently working as a Data Science Intern 🙍🏽‍♂️ at Ine.ai .
+Hi, I'm Abhijit Barik, a Constant Learner and a python django devloper from India, Currently working as a Data Science Intern 🙍🏽‍♂️ at Ineuron.ai .
 Beside's programming, I enjoy listening music 🎧 , playing cricket 🏏.